+That after several delays in speaking with Tripp Scott for several weeks through a series of tactical evasions, Spallina then stated he would not meet with Yates and cancelled a scheduled meeting.
+These aversions for months by TS ran up an enormous bill for Tripp Scott as will be exhibited and evidenced herein, just in trying to get the documents from them.

+That when Yates contacted Petitioner they decided to now have Tripp Scott send letters to TS, demanding TS to respond and produce documents and records of the Estates.
+See Exhibit 10 – Tripp Scott Letters to Spallina for Documents and Spallina Reply.

-That after several s in, Spallina then stated he would not meet with Yates for then monthsanan enormous foras will be exhibited and evidenced hereinthey,Estates and Spallina Reply.PARTIAL, to understanding the rights of the beneficiaries that were to Tripp Scott or Petitioner and leaving Yates responding to Spallina she would attempt to piece together the documents of the Estates he sent Again, major pieces of the puzzle requested were not sent and still have not been, leaving an incomplete picture of the Estates to the Beneficiaries and where the Estates documents and assets should be an open book to the Beneficiaries, instead we find non beneficiaries apparently having exclusive access with Spallina to the Estates and everyone else wholly in the dark.
+That to the best of Petitioner’s belief, currently Tripp Scott has only received PARTIAL documentation requested, with key documents to understanding the rights of the beneficiaries that were requested still never sent by TS to Tripp Scott or Petitioner and leaving Yates responding to Spallina she would attempt to piece together the documents of the Estates to make sense, as what he sent was a puzzle with many missing pieces.
+Again, major pieces of the puzzle requested were not sent and still have not been, leaving an incomplete picture of the Estates to the Beneficiaries and where the Estates documents and assets should be an open book to the Beneficiaries, instead we find non beneficiaries apparently having exclusive access with Spallina to the Estates and everyone else wholly in the dark.

-and would need separate and distinct counselEs- Estates, a large legal undertaking for the Beneficiaries and Interested partiesEstateFRAUDULENTORGED and, all will be evidenced herein to be a direct result of TS, Tescher, Spallina, Theodore and Pamela

-That after endless delays in getting the documents, which were never sent to me months after my father’s passing, I was forced to secure counsel for myself and my children and retained Tripp Scott and Christina Yates, Esq. to secure demand records and review what was going on as several problems were already being uncovered.

-That upon contacting TS Christine yates to schedule a meeting, TS denied knowing of me or my father’s estate and delayed speaking with counsel until several letters were sent demanding them.

-That to the best of my belief, Tripp Scott has only received partial documentation requested and once received some striking problems were uncovered to be defined further herein.

-That these problems now force me to get personal counsel, as Tripp Scott has identified a conflict of interest that precludes them from representing both me and my children, since we suddenly due to these problems have conflicting interests as beneficiaries of an insurance policy and more.
+That the problems and conflicts created with the IIT and SAMR now forced Petitioner to now have to retain two separate Attorneys at Law, as Tripp Scott astutely identified a conflict of interest that precluded them from continuing representing both Petitioner and Petitioner’s children together, as Petitioner and his children suddenly had adverse conflicting interests and would need separate and distinct counsel.

+That after reviewing the new conflict of interest the SAMR posed, Tripp Scott decided they could only represent one party forward and it was decided that Tripp Scott would remain counsel for Petitioner’s children.
+Therefore, Tripp Scott advised Petitioner that he would now need to retain individual legal counsel to represent his beneficial interests in the Estates that now conflicted with his children’s beneficial interests.
+See Exhibit 11 - Tripp Scott Conflict Letter.

+That it is now necessary for Petitioner to retain separate counsel in attempts to determine the effect on the Estates of these problems identified already and how they will affect beneficial interests and whom the beneficiaries will ultimately be, a large legal undertaking for the Beneficiaries and Interested parties.

+That once Tripp Scott and Petitioner received the partial documentation from Spallina and secured the Court records of the Estates that were in the public record, problems were instantly discovered, including alleged FRAUDULENT and FORGED documents, as defined further herein, all requiring steep new legal fees for Petitioner, Petitioner’s children and Beneficiaries and Trustees to encumber for counsel to now analyze and determine the cause and effect of these newly discovered problems, all will be evidenced herein to be a direct result of TS, Tescher, Spallina, Theodore and Pamela.

-FORGED DOCUMENTS IN THE ESTATE OF SHIRLEY BERNSTEIN FILED IN THIS COURT BY TS
+FORGED AND FRAUDULENT DOCUMENTS FILED IN THE ESTATE OF SHIRLEY IN THIS COURT BY TESCHER AND SPALLINA CONSTITUTING A FRAUD ON THIS COURT AND THE BENEFICIARIES AND MORE

-That once Tripp Scott received this partial and incomplete set of documents in the Estates from TS, immediately certain documents stood out as absolute evidence of forgery.
+That once Tripp Scott received this partial and incomplete set of documents for the Estates from TS, it immediately became clear that certain documents stood out as absolute Prima Facie evidence of Forgery and Fraud in documents submitted by estate counsel TS to this Court and now part of this Court’s record.